Rapid antibiotic resistance within bacteria doesn't fit into the evolutionary model

 2. Bacteria are unicellular organisms but they work together for making next generation to be better prepared for changed environment.
 This is how the ecological adaptation works in nature.
 Alterations happen due to survival of the offspring.

 3. Bacteria have a quorum sensing mechanism by which they are able to spread the information to each other.
-At the linked video and the picture above we can see the exact moment when Streptococcus bacteria get the information and develop their own gene expression for the resistance and the ability to
+At the linked video and the picture above we can see the exact moment when Streptococcus bacteria get the information and develop their own gene expression for the resistance and the ability to proliferate.
+This happens even without touching the other type of bacteria.

 4. Bacteria stay bacteria.